Kensington Town Hall, Lower Level,

 Welcome to Kensington Town Hall – if this building looks like a fortress or a castle, that’s because it was originally built as an Armory for the Cannon Company of the 115th Infantry.
 Constructed in 1927, everything about this building’s exterior exudes toughness – from its thick brick facade masonry to its reinforced windows and doors.
 Buttresses mark off the bay windows to reinforce the main hallway.

 The extra wide doors in the entry are large enough to fit a vehicle through.
-In fact originally there a ramp that lead right up to the entrance where trucks and other heavy vehicles could unload..
-The ramp was removed in the mid 1970’s and replaced with a terrace and an arcaded entry to the basement level which you see today.
+In fact, originally there was a ramp that led right up to the entrance where trucks and other heavy vehicles could unload.
+The ramp was removed in the mid-1970’s and replaced with a terrace and an arcaded entry to the basement level which you see today.

 Other parts of the Armory have an eclectic history.
-At one point there was a firing range down here, as well as a bowling alley, and even a DMV.
-Up until 1947 it was also the home of the town’s fire department.
+At one point there was a firing range here, as well as a bowling alley, and even a DMV.
+Up until 1947, it was also the home of the Town’s fire department.

 You’ll find some of the Town’s earliest buildings here, dating back to the turn of the 20th century.
-The Kensington Gas station at Armory and Howard is a prime example still much like it looked back in 1920s.
+The Kensington gas station at Armory and Howard is a prime example, still much like it looked in 1920s.

-If you happen to be here on a Saturday morning in the summer you can catch an outdoor concert sponsored by the Kensington Historical Society.
-Feel free to relax in this open air amphitheater as bands play under a wood pergola in front of the The Society for Prevention of Blindness Thrift Shop.
-This building once housed the Montgomery County Press.
-The Montgomery Press ran from 1895 to 1933 offering news of the county and the town.
+If you happen to be here on a Saturday morning in the summer, you can catch an outdoor concert sponsored by the Kensington Historical Society.
+Feel free to relax in the Howard Avenue Park as bands play under a wood pergola in front of the The Society for Prevention of Blindness Thrift Shop.
+This building once housed the Montgomery Press.
+The Montgomery Press ran from 1895 to 1933 offering news of the County and the Town.